National Assembly (Kuwait)

+The assembly was frequently dissolved by the Emir of Kuwait.
+From 2006 to 2024, the assembly was dissolved 13 times.
+The assembly has been suspended since 10 May 2024 for a four-year constitutional re-evaluation due to frequent inaction, corruption, bribery, vote purchasing and political deadlock.

 Overview

 The National Assembly is the legislature in Kuwait, established in 1963.
-Its predecessor, the 1938 National Assembly was formally dissolved in 1939 after "one member, Sulaiman al-Adasani, in possession of a letter, signed by other Assembly members, addressed to Iraq's King Ghazi, requesting Kuwait's immediate incorporation into Iraq".
+Its predecessor, the 1938 National Assembly, was formally dissolved in 1939 after "one member, Sulaiman al-Adasani, in possession of a letter, signed by other Assembly members, addressed to Iraq's King Ghazi, requesting Kuwait's immediate incorporation into Iraq."
 This demand came after the merchant members of the Assembly attempted to extract oil money from Ahmad Al-Jaber Al-Sabah, a suggestion refused by him and upon which he instigated a crackdown which arrested the Assembly members in 1939.

-The National Assembly can have up to 50 MPs.
+The National Assembly normally consists of 65 members; this total includes 50 elected deputies as well as 15 cabinet members directly appointed by the Emir.
 Fifty deputies are elected by one non-transferable vote to serve four-year terms.
 Members of the cabinet also sit in the parliament as deputies.
 The constitution limits the size of the cabinet to 16.
 The cabinet ministers have the same rights as the elected MPs, with the following two exceptions: they do not participate in the work of committees, and they cannot vote when an interpolation leads to a no-confidence vote against one of the cabinet members.
-In 2001, Nathan J. Brown claimed Kuwait's National Assembly is the most independent parliament in the Arab world; in 2009, Israeli scholar Eran Segal claimed it is among the "strongest" parliaments in the Middle East.
-As per Article 107 of the Kuwait constitution, the National Assembly can be dissolved by the Amir by decree, giving the reasons for the dissolution.
+As per Article 107 of the Kuwait constitution, the National Assembly can be dissolved by the Emir by decree, giving the reasons for the dissolution.
 However, the National Assembly shall not be dissolved again on the same grounds, and elections for the new Assembly must be held within a period not exceeding two months from the date of the dissolution.

+In contrast to parliaments in other Gulf kingdoms, the Kuwaiti assembly has considerably more formal and informal power than elsewhere in the region.

+The assembly was previously suspended from 1976–1981 and 1986–1991.

 Gender balance

-Women gained the right to vote in 2005.
-No women candidates won seats in the 2006 and 2008 elections.
+Kuwaiti women gained the right to vote in 2005.
 Women first won seats in the National Assembly in the 2009 election, in which four women, Aseel al-Awadhi, Rola Dashti, Massouma al-Mubarak and Salwa al-Jassar, were elected.

 Building

-The parliament building was designed by Danish architect Jørn Utzon, who also designed Sydney Opera House.
+The parliament building was designed by Danish architect Jørn Utzon, who also designed the Sydney Opera House.

 Political factions

-While political parties are not legally recognized in Kuwait, a number of political factions exist.
-The house is composed of different political factions in addition to independents:
+While political parties are not legal in Kuwait, a number of political factions have existed.
+Prior to its suspension, the house was composed of different political factions: